Psychology Thesis Guidelines: Fall 2019 – Summer 2020

 Thesis Units Grading

 For each semester that you enroll in Thesis units (PSY 698), you will receive “RP” on your transcript.
 (This stands for “Report in Progress.”)
-At the time of final orals, your Thesis Committee will determine a grade for your thesis and a Change of Grade form will be sent to the Records Office, to be used to change your total units of PSY 698 (six for all programs) from “RP” to the grade you receive.
-For example, if your committee gives you an “A” on your thesis, you will receive 6 units of “A” as your grade for PSY 698 (there is no grading for GS 700).
+At the time of final orals, your Thesis Committee will determine a grade for your thesis.
+Once your thesis is accepted by the Thesis and Dissertation Office, an electronic Change of Grade will be sent to the Enrollment Services Office, to be used to change your total units of PSY 698 (six for all programs) from “RP” to the grade you receive.
+For example, if your committee gives you an “A” on your thesis, you will receive 6 units of “A” as your grade for PSY 698 (there is no grading for GS 700B).
 Do not register for extra thesis units beyond your required 6 units – this will result in a delay in your graduation processing and a “W” (or worse) on your transcript!

-The University thesis office’s handbook, University Style and Format Guidelines for Theses, Project Reports and Dissertations, is available on-line via the Library’s web site, as a PDF version (print pages as needed). .
+The University thesis office’s handbook, Format Manual for Theses and Dissertations, is available on-line via the Library’s web site, as a PDF version (print pages as needed).
+New University Format Guidelines began Spring 2019.

-Your first step will be to approach a full time tenured/tenure-track Psychology department faculty member to ask him or her to serve as your thesis chair.
+Your first step will be to approach a full time tenured/tenure-track Psychology department faculty member to ask him or her to serve as your thesis Chair.
 Although it is not necessary to have done research with a professor to ask her or him to chair your committee, it’s usually expected for your topic to be related to her or his research interest(s).
-Very often, the chair will then help you select your other members.
+Very often, the Chair will then help you select your other members.
 Three members are required and usually more are permitted, but more members will require more coordination at each stage.
-All of the members must be present at both preliminary and final orals, as well as the student author (which is you; if you are no longer in the area, you must make arrangements to be here physically).
-Please check with the members as to their plans for the future, including sabbaticals, and in particular as to summer plans (often orals wind up being later than you planned).
+All of the members must participate live during the meetings (members other than the Chair may Skype if necessary), but the Chair must be physically present at both preliminary and final orals, as well as the student author (which is you; if you are no longer in the area, you must make arrangements to be here physically).
+Please check with all members as to their plans for the future, including sabbaticals, and in particular as to summer plans (often orals wind up being later than you planned).
 Once you have your committee members selected, contact the Graduate Advisor to report your committee members for department approval.
 The following is the Psychology Department’s official policy regarding thesis committees:

 MA-Psychological Research Thesis Committee Members: